mthrok/luchador/README.md

         return np.random.randint(self.n_actions)
 ```

-Then, check that `luchador.agent.get_agent` function can find this calss by name.
+Then, check that `luchador.agent.get_agent` function can find this class by name.

 ```bash
 $ python